AlvinFern/NotebookLM/README.md

 Contents:

-Summaries of academic content
+- Summaries of academic content

-Auto-generated study questions
+- Auto-generated study questions

-Contextual explanations of key terms
+- Contextual explanations of key terms

-Organized timelines for historical topics
+- Organized timelines for historical topics

-Linked concepts across different subjects
+-Linked concepts across different subjects

 This repository serves as a resource for exploring NotebookLM's potential in educational settings, demonstrating how AI can support students' learning and comprehension.